jjvanzon/JJs-Reference-Architecture/patterns/other.md

 ﻿---
 title: "⚙️ Other Patterns"
-description: "There are quite a few other design patterns, not specific to any particular software layer.
-These are patterns like Factories and Wrapper classes."
+description: "There are quite a few other design patterns, not specific to any particular software layer: patterns like Wrappers and Factories."
 keywords:
   - accessors
   - encapsulation